Thanvish07/acm-winter-school-edge-ai/content/_index.md

           parallax: false

   # === 2.
 ABOUT BLOCK: Description, Background, Software ===
-  - block: markdown # <-- FIXED: Changed from 'blank' to 'markdown'
+  - block: markdown # <-- FIX: Replaced 'blank' block with 'markdown'
     id: about
     content:
       title: About the School